 4. Sell your stuff online

 Online shopping is more popular than ever.
-You can use this opportunity to sell items, such clothes or tech, through a website or social media pages.
+You can use this opportunity to sell items, such as clothes or tech, through social media pages or by building your own website.
 This is one of the best side hustle ideas that does not have an age limit.

-- Choose a product – it is best to deal in products you are familiar with.
+- Choose a product – it is best to deal with products you are familiar with.
 You can opt to sell your own merchandise, or resell stuff you have bought at higher prices.

 - Figure out the logistics – how will your deliveries be made?

 - Minimal expenses associated with having a physical store such as rent and utility bills

 - Opportunity to leverage your social media following for sales

 - May not pay well initially

 - Requires lots of research and marketing

 5. Take surveys online